os150

 The dashboard console connection allows access to an instance when it does not have a floating IP or does not have a working network connection.
 The console connection can also be used if you need access to the boot sequence of your instance, such as in the COMP3000 operating system course.

-SECURITY WARNING: It is important to remember than ANY user logged into an openstack project can view the console for any openstack instance, so make sure you set a strong password, and only use the console when the other options below do not work!
+SECURITY WARNING: It is important to remember than ANY user logged into an openstack project can view the console for any openstack instance, so make sure you set a strong password, and only use the console when the other options above do not work!